-While the magnet is removed, the recipient must wear a disk retainer to hold their external transmitter coil in place.
+While the magnet is removed, the recipient must wear a Cochlear Disk Retainer to hold their external transmitter coil in place.
 Disk retainers are available from Cochlear.

 When there is no further need for MRI examinations, the plug is removed and replaced by a magnet.